hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 ### Collision detection

-It's possible to enable the collision detection logic using the `enableCollisionDetection` argument of the `@anchoredPositionOptions`:
+Enable the collision detection logic using the `enableCollisionDetection` argument of the `@anchoredPositionOptions`:

 ```handlebars
 <Hds::PopoverPrimitive